Suspension Analysis and Selective Continuation-Passing Style for Universal Probabilistic Programming Languages: Evaluation

 \subsection{Cladogenetic Diversification Rate Shift}

-ClaDS is another diversification model used in evolutionary biology~\citep{maliet2019model,ronquist2021universal}.
+ClaDS is another diversification model used in evolutionary biology~\cite{maliet2019model,ronquist2021universal}.
 Unlike CRBD, it allows birth and death rates to change over time.
-We again use the Alcedinidae phylogeny as data.
-The full source code (72 lines of code) is available in Appendix~\ref{sec:expcladscont}.
-The total experiment execution time was 3 hours.
-Figure~\ref{fig:clads2:runtime} presents the results.
-Again, we note that selective CPS is faster than full CPS in all cases.
+We again use the Alcedinidae phylogeny. \ifextended The full source code (72 lines of code) is available in Appendix~\ref{sec:expcladscont}. \else The source code consists of 72 lines of code.$^\dagger$ \fi The total experiment execution time was 3 hours.
+Fig.~\ref{fig:clads2:runtime} presents the results.
+We note that selective CPS is faster than full CPS in all cases.